arkenwald/weather-dashboard-06/README.md

 Usage

+The user will be given an input form on the landing page to type in the city in which they wish to see a 5-day forecast of.

+Once the magnifying button has been clicked, the user will be displayed the CURRENT weather, temperature, wind speed, humidity, and UV index.

+Below that information, the user will be given the forecast for the next 5 days (including current day).

-The user will be able to see the current date and time once the planner is opened.
+The city will be saved into the users Local Storage and can be clicked upon in the future to check the weather.

-There are time slots in which the user may input their important event that they wish to have saved.

-The time slots are color coded in relative to the current time of the user:

-Grey: Past

-Red: Current Hour

-Green: Future

-Once the user inputs their event, they may click on the save button within that timeblock to have it saved in local storage.

 Live URL: